wakujs/waku/README.md

 ## Rendering

-While there’s a bit of a learning curve to modern React rendering, it introduces powerful new patterns of full-stack composability that are only possible with the advent of [server components](https://github.com/reactjs/rfcs/blob/main/text/0188-server-components.md).
+While there's a bit of a learning curve to modern React rendering, it introduces powerful new patterns of full-stack composability that are only possible with the advent of [server components](https://github.com/reactjs/rfcs/blob/main/text/0188-server-components.md).

-So please don’t be intimidated by the `'use client'` directive!
-Once you get the hang of it, you’ll appreciate how awesome it is to flexibly move server-client boundaries with a single line of code as your full-stack React codebase evolves over time.
-It’s way simpler than maintaining separate codebases for your backend and frontend.
+So please don't be intimidated by the `'use client'` directive!
+Once you get the hang of it, you'll appreciate how awesome it is to flexibly move server-client boundaries with a single line of code as your full-stack React codebase evolves over time.
+It's way simpler than maintaining separate codebases for your backend and frontend.

-And please don’t fret about client components!
+And please don't fret about client components!
 Even if you only lightly optimize towards server components, your client bundle size will be smaller than traditional React frameworks, which are always 100% client components.

 > Future versions of Waku may provide additional opt-in APIs to abstract some of the complexity away for an improved developer experience.

 #### Server components

 Server components can be made async and can securely perform server-side logic and data fetching.
-Feel free to access the local file-system and import heavy dependencies since they aren’t included in the client bundle.
+Feel free to access the local file-system and import heavy dependencies since they aren't included in the client bundle.
 They have no state, interactivity, or access to browser APIs since they run _exclusively_ on the server.

 ```tsx
 // server component